consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 This is the Data Rights Exercise endpoint which Users and Authorized Agents can use to exercise enumerated data rights.

-A Data Rights Exercise request SHALL contain a JSON-encoded message body containing the following fields, with a `libsodium`/`NaCl`/`ED25119` binary signature immediately prepending it [XXX: point to code examples]:
+A Data Rights Exercise request SHALL contain a JSON-encoded message body containing the following fields, with a `libsodium`/`NaCl`/`ED25119` binary signature immediately prepending it[^1]:

 ```